TLDR: You’d need a light box to make this work well.

 For the second (and final) part of my ‘digitising 35mm film’ series my plan was to use one of the many mobile phone apps that promise to help you take pictures of your negatives and turn them into something Instagram worthy.
-Whilst thumbing through the app store though I experienced a strong sense of deja vu – I had definitely done this before.
+Whilst thumbing through the app store though I experienced a strong sense of deja vu.

 A quick rummage through my old photographs revealed the culprit – the very first roll of film that I ever attempted to develop at home.
-The story of that roll of film is here, along with some scans from my shiny (still 10 years old) new 35mm scanner.
 At this point I didn’t know if taking pictures with 35mm was going to be anything I’d be taking seriously, so I invested the princely sum of zero pounds on an app that essentially converted negative images to positive ones.
 This was basically all it did, the interface was terrible, it could only manage one image at a time, and the results look a little like this:

 As you can see, there are a number of pretty major issues with this – there are basically about three shades of grey here, the app said to itself ‘well this seems close to white, I’ll make it white, and this seems close to grey, I’ll make it grey’ and then retired to wherever it is that apps hang out when they are not being used.
 The other major issue is clearly that it’s nearly impossible to get the framing right when wrangling a film strip and a phone in front of a window for some back-lighting, and the app didn’t include anything to crop the image down.

 But this was in 2014, and surely even if ‘I don’t want to pay any money’ app technology has not progressed, phone camera technology must have?